safetyfirstpdx/safetyfirstpdx.github.io/resources/governance.md

 For the rest of the response team, it's very important that you [stick to your process](resources/incident_response.html).

-## Is the group or community responsible to other organization?
+## Is the group or community responsible to other organizations?

 Some common situations are open source projects with fiscal sponsors, chapters of national and international organizations, and rotating conference leadership for events that travel to different cities.
 Find out what their expectations and guidelines are.
 They may have a minimum code of conduct requirement, expect you to forward all reports to them, or some other arrangement.